Decision to Leave poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Decision to Leave against these established plot points, we can identify how Park Chan-wook utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Decision to Leave within the thriller genre.

 Park Chan-wook's Structural Approach